OpenSourceOV/analysis-instructions/instructions.md

     ![](./images/wp_calculated.jpg)

-12. We can now plot WP against the cumulative area but it would be easier to read and understand if we made the cumulative area relative to the total cumulative area.
+12. We can now plot WP against the cumulative area, but it would be easier to understand if we made the cumulative area relative to the total cumulative area.
 In this way we are representing percentage increase in embolism as a function of water potential.

     * The formula we want to apply is: